FreshSMP/WorldGuard/README.md

 Functionally, you can toggle `whitelist-mode` to disable all events; except those in `events.disabled`.

-(This also supports `"!EventName"` negotiations.
-Further experimentation is encouraged).

 WorldGuard is open source and is available under the GNU Lesser General Public License v3.